-- Total Richness
+• Total Richness

 - EPT Richness

 - Community Tolerance Index (CTI)

 - Percent Tolerant Individuals (and total abundance)

 - Tolerant Taxa Richness

 - Total B-IBI Score (source: 2004 PGE report; not calculated herein)

 - OR DEQ Multimetric Index Score

 Among these metrics, those showing the smallest variation among sites and years will likely hold the most promise for detection of changes in benthic community conditions when they occur.
 In order to compare variation across metrics, the measured variation must be normalized relative to the mean value of each metric.
 This normalization is achieved by dividing the standard deviation by the mean.
 Multiplying this result by 100 yields the coefficient of variation (CV), which can be compared to assess the relative precision of each metric.
 The signal-to-noise ratio (SNR) was also calculated to evaluate the relative strength of each metric at exhibiting discernable changes in values.
 SNR was calculated by dividing the mean by the standard deviation.
-As with the 2013-2015, the coefficient of variation (CV) and the signal-to-noise ratio (SNR) were once again calculated for each of these core metrics from the 2013-2018 data (Table 8).
+In each year since 2015, the coefficient of variation (CV) and the signal-to-noise ratio (SNR) have been calculated for each of these core metrics.
+These most recent values from the 2013-2019 data are presented in Table 8.

-Among the six metrics tested, the Community Tolerance Index (CTI) once again had the lowest CV (and therefore highest SNR), while the percent tolerant and tolerant richness metrics had the highest CV and correspondingly lowest SNR.
+Across the six metrics for which CV and SNR were calculated, the Community Tolerance Index (CTI) once again had the lowest CV (and therefore highest SNR), while the percent tolerant and tolerant richness metrics had the highest CV and correspondingly lowest SNR.
 DEQ MM scores, EPT richness, and total richness each had intermediate CV values relative to these extremes.
-This exercise was not intended to determine which metrics to retain or to exclude from future analyses, but to illustrate which metrics are likely to be less precise ("noisier") and therefore less likely to detect change in community conditions when they occur.
+This exercise is not intended to determine which metrics to retain or to exclude from future analyses, but to illustrate which metrics are likely to be less precise ("noisier") and therefore less likely to detect change in community conditions when they occur.
 These metrics will not be equally sensitive to every type of disturbance, underscoring the importance of maintaining a number of metrics in future analyses.
-This same exercise was performed on the 2013-2015 data, and the results were similar: the CTI, DEQ MM scores, total richness metric, and EPT richness metric hold the most promise for detecting change when change occurs.

 Generally, conditions appear to be similar among lower-river reaches and do not vary considerably over time (and over the range of environmental conditions that occurred during this two-year sampling period).
-The lower MM scores for both replicates at CLKRM0.5 in 2015 suggest that the result is representative of conditions at the site at the time of sampling.
-As this site occurs furthest downriver in the system, where environmental extremes are likely to be largest, it would be expected that this site could experience larger temporal variability than would the other sites.
-This larger variability in scores at CLKRM0.5 highlights the need to use a statistically based approach for determining when such deviations in scores from those of previous years represent a change in ecological condition that occurs outside "normal" range.
+The lower MM scores for both replicates at CLKRM0.5 in several recent years suggest that these results are representative of conditions at the site at the time of sampling.
+As this site occurs furthest downriver in the system, where environmental extremes are likely to be largest, it would be expected that this site could experience larger "downside" temporal variability than would the other sites.
+This larger variability towards lower scores at CLKRM0.5 highlights the need to use a statistically based approach for determining when such deviations in scores from those of previous years represent a change in ecological condition that occurs outside "normal" range.

 Table 8.
-Coefficients of variation (CV) and signal-to-noise ratios (SNR) of select macroinvertebrate community metrics calculated from samples collected from the lower Clackamas River 2013-2018.
+Coefficients of variation (CV) and signal-to-noise ratios (SNR) of select macroinvertebrate community metrics calculated from samples collected from the lower Clackamas River 2013-2019.

 Metric Source CV SNR

 CTI PGE 2004 3.8 27.9

 DEQ MM Score DEQ 9.4 11.3

+EPT Richness PGE 2004 14.2 9.1

 Total Richness PGE 2004 12.7 8.1

-EPT Richness PGE 2004 14.2 9.1
+Percent Tolerant PGE 2004 30.0 3.5

 Tolerant Richness PGE 2004 33.4 3.0

-Percent Tolerant PGE 2004 30.0 3.5